Four Ways to Improve Employee Survey Follow-Up

 Changes made in response to an employee survey can contribute to better organizational performance and an enhanced workplace experience.
 This can only happen when improvement actions are planned and implemented and communication takes place about exactly what happened as a result of the survey.
 Doing so sends a message to employees that their opinions do matter and that meaningful changes will follow a survey.

-HR professionals can further develop their skills with these AMA seminars:
+HR professionals can further develop their skills with AMA's seminar:

 About the Author(s)